-- Call Alert Type: Lets you specify how you want to be alerted to incoming calls (various combinations of melody and vibration). - Voice Call Ring Tune: Lets you select a ring tune for incoming voice calls from the Ring Tunes folder, which contains default and downloaded ring tunes. - Ring Tunes Volume: Lets you specify the volume for the selected ring tunes (level 1 to 7).
+- Call Alert Type: Specifies how you want to be alerted to incoming calls (various combinations of melody and vibration). - Voice Call Ring Tune: Lets you select a ring tune for incoming voice calls from the Ring Tunes folders. - Video Call Ring Tune: Lets you select a ring tune for incoming video calls from the Ring Tunes folders. - Ring Tunes Volume: Lets you specify the volume for the selected ring tunes (level 1 to 7).